mattybrad/drumkid/docs/v6/manual.md

 You can upload your own samples using the online tool on the DrumKid web page: [https://mattbradshawdesign.com/projects/drumkid/] - once you have downloaded the samples, copy them into your firmware folder and re-upload the firmware using the Arduino software.
 If you want to restore the default samples, you can either generate a new set of default samples using the web tool, or you can find a backup of them in the "originalsamples" folder.

 ## Hacking DrumKid (this section is a work in progress!)
 DrumKid is an open source project, based on the Arduino Nano, and is designed in such a way that it can be modified and repaired.
 The source files for DrumKid are available from [https://github.com/mattybrad/drumkid/](https://github.com/mattybrad/drumkid/) - you will find the schematics, CAD files, parts list, source code and more.
 The rest of this manual is aimed at advanced users of DrumKid who are already familiar with the instrument's basic features and would like to customise DrumKid (or for anyone who is just interested in how DrumKid works).
-Most ideas described in this manual will require some skills in programming and/or electronics, but don't let that put you off - even if you don't currently have those skills, this might be a good way to learn!
+Most ideas described in this part of the manual will require some skills in programming and/or electronics, but don't let that put you off - even if you don't currently have those skills, this might be a good way to learn!

+### Disclaimer
+The remainder of this manual will be a little less structured and a little more stream-of-consciousness.
+Also, I'll be referring to various files found in the GitHub repo, which is an ever-changing resource.
+If you can't find a particular file in the exact location specified, or if something is a bit different to what is described here, it probably just means that I've reorganised the repo or made some improvements to one of the files.
+You may occasionally need to use your imagination and/or ingenuity.

 ## What's possible?
-Here are a few examples of things that you could do with DrumKid:
+Here are a few examples of things that you could do with DrumKid (beyond what's described in the vanilla manual above):
 - Add your own preset beats
-- Load a different set of drum samples
 - Change the drone waveform
 - Replace one of the parameters with an effect that you program yourself (e.g. delay or chorus)
 - Add a light sensor to control certain parameters